modular-magician/terraform-provider-google-beta/website/docs/r/compute_forwarding_rule.html.markdown

   A BackendService to receive the matched traffic.
 This is used only for INTERNAL load balancing.

-* `ip_version` -
-  (Optional, Deprecated)
-  ipVersion is not a valid field for regional forwarding rules.

 * `load_balancing_scheme` -
   (Optional)
-  This signifies what the ForwardingRule will be used for and can be EXTERNAL, INTERNAL, or INTERNAL_MANAGED.
-EXTERNAL is used for Classic Cloud VPN gateways, protocol forwarding to VMs from an external IP address, and HTTP(S), SSL Proxy, TCP Proxy, and Network TCP/UDP load balancers.
+  This signifies what the ForwardingRule will be used for and can only take the following values: INTERNAL, EXTERNAL The value of INTERNAL means that this will be used for Internal Network Load Balancing (TCP, UDP).
+The value of EXTERNAL means that this will be used for External Load Balancing (HTTP(S) LB, External TCP/UDP LB, SSL Proxy)
-  INTERNAL is used for protocol forwarding to VMs from an internal IP address, and internal TCP/UDP load balancers.
-  INTERNAL_MANAGED is used for internal HTTP(S) load balancers.

 * `network` -
   (Optional)